williamma12/personal-website/content/about/index.md

 ## Education

 * (2020 - Now) University of Chicago -- Ph.D. in Computer Science
+* (2020 - 2021) University of Chicago -- M.Sc. in Computer Science
-* (2016 - 2020) University of California, Berkeley -- BA in Computer Science
+* (2016 - 2020) University of California, Berkeley -- B.A. in Computer Science

 ## Publications